BushraKiyani/AnomalyDetection_X-Ray-Images_Group3/README.md

 # IDS2_X-Ray_Group3

-* In the Folders CodeBaseTimo and Models You can find different states of the PCA approache
+* In the Folders CodeBase and Models You can find different states of the PCA approache

 * Anomaly_detection contains the Approach with the skip connections (Auto-encoder)